orendain/DemeoMods/HouseRules_Essentials/README.md

          { "Card": "Whirlwind", "IsReplenishable": true },
          { "Card": "Freeze", "IsReplenishable": false },
          { "Card": "Fireball", "IsReplenishable": false },
-         { "Card": "CallCompanion", "IsReplenishable": false }
+         { "Card": "CallCompanion", "IsReplenishable": false },
        ],
      }
    },
    ```
-- __StatusEffectConfigRule__: The parameters of different StatusEffects (Torch, Poison, Frozen) can be overridden
+- __StatusEffectConfigRule__: The parameters of different StatusEffects (🔥Torch, 🤢Poison, 🥶Frozen) can be overridden
 - Accepts a list of overrides which take the place of the default config.
   - If no override is specified, the default is used instead.
   - Default values can be found in `StatusEffectsConfig.effectsConfig`
   - Config accepts list of dicts e.g. `[ {}, {}, ]`